-In order for a proxy appointment to be valid, a form of proxy must be completed.
-In each case, the form of proxy must be received by PXS 1, Link Group, Central Square, 29 Wellington Street, Leeds, LS1 4DL, no later than 11.00 a.m. on 23 April (or, if the meeting is adjourned, no later than 48 hours before the time of any adjourned meeting).
+To be valid, a proxy form must be received by post or (during normal business hours only) by hand at the offices of the Company's registrar, MUFG Corporate Markets PXS 1, Central Square, 29 Wellington Street, Leeds, LS1 4DL, no later than 1.00 p.m.
+BST on 21 July 2025 (or, if the meeting is adjourned, no later than 48 hours before the time of any adjourned meeting).